Celebration through God’s special gift

-Northminster’s music ministry, under the direction of Dr. Stardust (Dusty) Johnson, is vibrant and offers a full-spectrum program for young, old and in-between.
+Northminster’s music ministry, under the direction of Dr. John Brobeck (Traditional Music) and Julia Higgins (Contemporary Worship), is vibrant and offers a full-spectrum program for young, old and in-between.
 Our mission is to encourage participants to develop and express their musical gifts to the glory of God.

 Music opportunities include six groups for adults and children, all of which are led by professional musicians, dedicated to the Lord’s service and to the ministry of music.
 In addition to lay volunteers who love music, some of the groups include volunteer professionals!

 Enriching lives spiritually and musically is an important secondary goal in addition to learning and performing music dedicated to the glory of God.

 Participation in one of the music ministries is a way to make music and to make friends, thus feeling a greater kinship within the larger church family.